Structured Outputs

 andJsonAnyOfSchema

-are currently supported only by OpenAI.
+are currently supported only by Azure OpenAI, Mistral and OpenAI.

 Using JSON Schema with AI Services